TRP Core

 Dynamic 3: Cognitive Shift

-A calm question flips that structure.
+Asking a good question flips that structure.

-That's the cognitive shift...the moment reactive thinking gives way to slower, more reflective processing.
+That's the cognitive shift... the moment reactive thinking gives way to slower, more reflective processing.

 THE NINE PRINCIPLES